DakotaClawson/aws-cloud-practitioner-prep/README.md

 A single data center or a group of data centers within a Region.

+- A fully isolated portion of the AWS global infrastructure.

 <b> Edge Location </b>

 > <b>Amazon CloudFront</b> <br />